t3knomanzer/maxmix-software/README.md

 ## Contributing
 Contributions are *very* welcome!

-If you see an issue that you'd like to fix or implement, fork the repository, create a branch and submit a pull request.

-Refer to the [CONTRIBUTING.md](https://github.com/rubenhenares/maxmix-software/blob/master/.github/CONTRIBUTING.md) file for more details about the workflow, and general hints on how to prepare your pull request.
+Refer to the [CONTRIBUTING.md](https://github.com/t3knomanzer/.github/blob/master/CONTRIBUTING.md) file for more details about the workflow, and general hints on how to prepare your pull request.
 You can also ask for clarifications or guidance in GitHub issues directly.

 ## Community